Whats 80 Minutes In Hours

 Method 3: Using Proportions

-The concept of proportions provides a robust and versatile method for time conversions.
+The concept of proportions provides a strong and versatile method for time conversions.
 We can set up a proportion to solve for the unknown number of hours:

 60 minutes / 1 hour = 80 minutes / x hours